 You’ve also got the ability to do a multi-cam setup with FlightScope, which while requiring setup, works well and is a great aid when working on your swing.

 The MLM2PRO builds the video tech directly into the device.
-Shot Vision, Impact Vision, slow-motion replays, automatic video library… It’s the most polished video experience of the three, even if it’s maybe not quite as feature heavy.
+Shot Vision, Impact Vision, slow-motion replays, automatic video library… It’s the most seamless video experience of the three, even if it’s maybe not quite as feature heavy.

 But for golfers who love pairing swing visuals with data, I give the edge here to Rapsodo simply for ease of use.